On the Hilbert scheme of varieties defined by maximal minors: Introduction

 \section{Introduction}

-A determinantal subvariety $X \subset \p^n$ is the locus defined by the vanishing of all minors of maximal order of a given matrix $M$ of homogeneous polynomials.
-Many classical varieties can be constructed in this way, for instance Segre and Veronese varieties, rational normal scrolls, Palatini scrolls, and so forth.
-Several authors have given important contributions ever since, let us refer to the monographs \cite{northcott:finite-free}, \cite{bruns-vetter:LNM}, \cite{weyman:tract}, \cite{miro-roig:determinantal} for extended reading.
+A determinantal subvariety $X$ of the projective space $\p^n$ is the locus defined by the vanishing of all minors of a given order of a matrix $M$ of homogeneous polynomials.
+Many classical varieties can be constructed in this way, for instance Segre and Veronese varieties, rational normal scrolls, Palatini scrolls, Bordiga varieties and so forth.
+The literature on the subject is rather vast, let us refer to the monographs \cite{northcott:finite-free, bruns-vetter:LNM, weyman:tract,miro-roig:determinantal} and \cite[Lecture 9]{harris:ag} for more on these classical objects.

-If one desires to parametrize all determinantal varieties of a given type (i.e. for fixed degrees of the entries of $M$), one way is look at $[X]$ as a point of a component $\cH$ of the Hilbert scheme of subscheme in $\p^n$, and study to what extent the family of determinantal varieties fills in $\cH$.
-In this spirit, Ellingsrud proved in \cite{ellingsrud:hilbert} that determinantal varieties of codimension $2$ and dimension $\ge 1$ are unobstructed and their family is open and dense in $\cH$.
-In the series of papers \cite{kleppe-migliore-miro-roig-nagel-peterson, kleppe-miro-roig:dimension, kleppe-miro-roig.families-arxiv}, the same behavior was established in many more cases, leading to conjecture that this phenomenon should be general.
+If one attempts to parametrize all determinantal varieties of a given type (i.e. for fixed degrees of the entries of $M$), a first step is to look at $[X]$ as a point of a component $\sH$ of the Hilbert scheme of subscheme in $\p^n$, and study to what extent the family of determinantal varieties fills in $\sH$.
+In this spirit, Ellingsrud proved in \cite{ellingsrud:hilbert} that determinantal varieties defined by maximal minors, in case of codimension $2$ and dimension $\ge 1$ are unobstructed and their family is open and dense in $\sH$.
+In the series of papers \cite{kleppe-migliore-miro-roig-nagel-peterson, kleppe-miro-roig:dimension, kleppe-miro-roig:families-PAMS}, the same behavior was established in many more cases, leading to conjecture that this phenomenon should be general.

-In this paper we show that the family of determinantal varieties fills in an open dense subset of a generically smooth irreducible component of the Hilbert scheme, provided that both the dimension and the codimension of $X$ are at least $2$.
-For $\dim(X)=1$, we also compute the dimension of this family, that need not be open in an irreducible component of the Hilbert scheme.